How to Spend a Day in Glasgow: Itinerary for First-Time Visitors

 Strolling through the Glasgow Green

 Start your day off southeast of the centre at Glasgow Green.
-This sprawling park is one of the most beautiful places in Glasgow to wander.
-It’s one of the most historic, not to mention one of the oldest, parks in Scotland.
+During my days here, I spent plenty of time roaming around this sprawling park.
+It’s not only one of the most beautiful places in Glasgow to wander, but it’s also one of the most historic and oldest parks in Scotland.

 Until the 19th century, the whole of Glasgow Green was used as a grazing area for sheep and cows.
-Don’t worry: You won’t be bumping into either animal there these days.
-(Though a run-in with a bonafide Scottish sheep might make for an interesting story, no?)
+Don’t worry: You won’t be bumping into either of them these days.
+(Though a run-in with a bona fide Scottish sheep might make for an interesting story, no?)

-Wandering around Glasgow Green is a fantastic way to start off your day with a little relaxation.
+Wandering around Glasgow Green is a fantastic way to start off your day with a bit of relaxation.
 The entire park stretches from the districts of Bridgeton and Carlton over to the Saltmarket located at the High Court.

 You can easily spend an hour or two here.
-But with only one day in Glasgow, you’ll want to charge up your batteries quickly to get set to take on the rest of the city.
+But with limited time, I’d recommend charging up your batteries quickly to get set to take on the rest of the city.

 Discover Glasgow Cathedral and the Necropolis

 From Glasgow Green, it takes about 20 minutes to walk to Glasgow Cathedral and the Necropolis.
-The two historic sites are among the most interesting attractions in the city.
+These two historic sites are among the most interesting attractions in the city.
+(Both of which I marveled at every morning from my flat nearby.)

 Glasgow Cathedral was consecrated in 1197 by David I. It’s the only church in Scotland to survive the Scottish Reformation without much damage to its structure.

 After checking out the inside, head behind the cathedral towards the Necropolis.
-I know visiting a graveyard on vacation isn’t usually the dream, but this one is something to behold.
+I know, I know: Visiting a graveyard on vacation isn’t usually the dream.
+But, honestly, this one is something to behold!

 Visiting two monuments in one at George Square

-Scotland is full of monuments and Glasgow is no exception.
+Scotland is full of monuments, and Glasgow is no exception.
 From the cathedral, stroll about 20 minutes via High Street and George Street.
-You’ll reach George Square, the unofficial heart of central Glasgow.
+You’ll reach George Square, the unofficial heart of central Glasgow and one of my favorite spots in the city centre.

-Located at George Square’s south end, you’ll see an impressive statue & monument to Robert Burns.
+At the south end of George Square, you’ll see an impressive statue & monument to Robert Burns.
 Born in 1795, Robert Burns was a revered Scottish poet.
 His most famous work, Auld Lang Syne, is one of the most well-known traditional songs in the world.
 (Especially when the ball drops on New Year’s Eve.)

 Dazzle at the square’s monuments & architecture before continuing your Glasgow trip itinerary.